32-Bit apps no longer working on macOS Catalina. What can you do?

 That means some Final Cut Pro and Motion projects won’t be compatible.
 However, if you open a project with a 32-bit format, you will see a warning and will be able to convert the library to a 64-bit compatible format at the click of a button.
 You will also be able to convert Final Cut libraries at any time from the File menu by choosing Check Media for Compatibility.
 And you can convert files in Compressor.

-Dropping support for 32-bit apps in macOS Catalina is part of a long transition from 32-bit to 64-bit that started with hardware and then with the OS in Snow Leopard.
+Dropping support for 32-bit apps in macOS Catalina is a part of a long transition from 32-bit to 64-bit that started with hardware and then the OS in Snow Leopard.
 Apple has been supporting both for many years but has decided the time is now right to become a 64-bit only operating system.
-Fortunately, most apps have already migrated to 64-bit and you can update all your apps at once using CleanMyMac X’s Updater.
-For apps that don’t have a 64-bit version, you need to decide whether to find an alternative or not upgrade to Catalina.
+Fortunately, most apps have already migrated to 64-bit, and you can update all your apps at once using CleanMyMac X’s Updater.
+For apps that don’t have a 64-bit version, you need to decide whether to find an alternative or not to upgrade to Catalina.